r7avi/Google-Maps-Data-Scrapper/README.md

 # Google-Maps-Scrapper
-This Python script utilizes the Playwright library to perform web scraping and data extraction from Google Maps.
-It is particularly designed for obtaining information about businesses, including their name, address, website, phone number, reviews, and more.
+This project provides a set of Python scripts to scrape data from Google Maps using the Playwright library for automated web browsing.
+The data scraped includes names, addresses, phone numbers, websites, pluscode, longitude / latitude, ratings and other relevant details of listings found on Google Maps.

 ## Table of Contents

 - [Prerequisite](#prerequisite)